firebase/firebase-tools/docs/database-remove.md

 # database:remove

-Remove data from your firebase at the specified path
+Remove data from your Firebase at the specified path

 ## Usage
 ```